capitalch/trace/tracking.md

-## GridSearchBox
-searchTextRef, searchText, isSearchTextOr, isSearchTextEdited, setRefresh, debounceMessage, filteredRows, allRows, totals, getTotals
-## To do in sales
+### To do in sales
                                                                                         1. Add + icon in add button
                                                                                         2. Gstin, date, other validations
                                                                                         2. cgst, sgst, igst group spacing
                                                                                         3. Customer search
                                                                                         4. New / edit button
     5. Product search
                                                                                         6. Summary, calculations, amount etc.
 7. Serial no mechanism
 8. Population of product details
                                                                                         9. Reset, roundoff, back cal buttons, Igst, Add button
 10. saleVariety implementation
 11. Add, New, clear button, ship to
 12. Total error handling and show of submit